- T. Rex (President)Codosaurus, LLC1990 - PRESENT

-- Implemented features, mentored a junior developer, improved code quality, and advised on tools and processes, for a High-Assurance Guard (see https://en.wikipedia.org/wiki/High_Assurance_Guard) for the US Federal Government (via a prime contractor), in Ruby (with Sinatra) and C. Also helped "roadmap" parts of this and other projects.
+- Implemented features, mentored a junior developer, improved code quality, and advised on tools and processes, for a High-Assurance Guard (see https://en.wikipedia.org/wiki/High_Assurance_Guard) for the US Federal Government (via a prime contractor), in Ruby (with Sinatra) and C. Also helped "roadmap" parts of this and other projects, and brought up (and sometimes got to implement) ideas to save time and labor, such as automating translation of CORBA IDL into YAML.

-- Adapted desktop Ruby on Rails views to mobile for Barclaycard (via Object Systems Group, as a temporary employee of theirs).
+- Adapted desktop Ruby on Rails views to mobile (mainly splitting up long forms) for Barclaycard (via Object Systems Group, as a temporary employee of theirs).
+Also came up with ways to ensure that the desktop and mobile views were in sync, helped BAs develop and triage use-cases.

-- Created a financial portfolio rebalancer in Ruby on Rails for a private individual client.
+- Created a minimum viable product for a financial portfolio rebalancer in Ruby on Rails for a private individual client.
+Included educating the client on what a web app might be able to do in such a case.

-- Created a Tweet retriever in Ruby on Rails for Atomic Broadcast.
+- Created a Tweet retriever in Ruby on Rails for Atomic Broadcast, as part of a potential application to filter social media output.

-- Created a fax board initialization and diagnostic program in C for Send2Fax.
+- Created a fax board initialization and diagnostic program in C for Send2Fax, and configured their server to use it.

 - Created a tool to fix corrupted dBase III files, in C.